How to Make Pizza

 - Open the oven and gently slide the pizza off the peel and onto the pizza stone, jiggling it a bit if necessary to loosen it.

 - Bake for 10 minutes or until the edges of the crust are brown and the cheese is bubbly.
 Use the peel to remove the pizza, taking care not to spill sauce or cheese onto the peel.
 (Also see the third tip below.)

 - Slide the cooked pizza onto a dish or baking sheet and use a pizza cutter to cut into six slices.

 - Make sure that there are no holes in the dough before you sauce it.
 Sauce leaking through the crust will cause it to stick to the peel, which could wreck the whole thing when you go to slide it into the oven.

 - Use an aluminum pizza peel for removing the pizza from the oven.
-Yep, that means you'll need two separate peels, one for putting pizzas in and another one for taking them out.
-But this will help you avoid getting sauce on your wooden peel and thus possibly wrecking your pizzas.
+Yep, that means you'll need two separate peels, a wooden one for putting pizzas in and an aluminum one for taking them out.
+But this will help you avoid getting sauce on the wooden one.